-The Cisco[®] Network Analysis Module (NAM) provides unparalleled visibility into how your network is performing and how your users experience the delivery of applications and services to help you understand and improve application performance.
-The broad portfolio of Cisco NAMs, which encompasses integrated services modules, self-contained appliances and now a virtual blade, arms you with what you need to manage performance from the branch to the data center.
+The Cisco® Network Analysis Module (NAM) provides unparalleled visibility into how your network is performing and how your users experience the delivery of applications and services to help you understand and improve application performance.
+The broad portfolio of Cisco NAMs, which encompasses integrated services modules, self-contained appliances, and now virtual service blades, arms you with what you need to manage performance from the branch to the data center.